kadeska/MyProgram/README.md

 ## Build and Run
 * Build with CMake
 * Run executable with or without arguments <server/client>.
+* * The program will prompt you with something like this
+![alt text][prompt]

+* enter 'map' command and the program will generate a 2D map using a cellular automata algorithm.
+* * (as of right now) the program will output something like this.
+![alt text][map]